top of page

 The photo prompts place time buckets on each location to automatically associate photos to locations, but can also be used to auto-classify each photo to speed up back-office processing.
 When the Assessment is completed, a closing time bucket will also be placed to catch any miscellaneous photos that may have been taken during the Assessment.
 These time buckets also identify the user that assessed each location, which can be helpful for transparency and providing helpful feedback to the appropriate technician.

 Thanks for reading!
-You can also read our review of other assessment tools here and see the changes we made to achieve the projected high score.
+You can read more about Mobile Assessments in our Mobile Assessments User Manual.
 To learn more about Mobile Assessments, contact us at support@katapultengineering.com.

 Recent Posts